relsqui/cribbage-trainer/README.md

 ## Get advice about a specific hand

 Specify a hand on the command line to get stats about what you could have cribbed.
+Include the rank of each card as a number, J, Q, K, or A, and optionally the suit for a card or group of cards as C, D, H or S after the rank(s).
+(Both can also be lowercase.)

-You can specify card ranks in any case and order.
-Suits are optional (a suit initial will apply to all the ranks immediately before it).
 All of these are valid inputs that could describe the same hand:
-* a568qk
+* A8s 56Qc Kd (all suits specified)
-* A8s 56Qc Kd
+* 56QCA8KD (all suits specified without spaces)
-* 56Qc A8K
+* aSq6k58 (unsorted, only the ace's suit specified)
-* a8k 56qc
+* a8k 56qc (the space separates specified and unspecified suits)

 ```